![]() |

 2) The financial feasibility of the project and how program objectives will be met through proposed activities.
 Participating businesses must submit supporting financial data.

 3) If a start-up project is proposed, a 20% commitment of equity included in the leveraging, unless waived by the Director for good cause shown.
-Good cause may include, but is not limited to, cases where CDAP funds are used for the construction or rehabilitation of public infrastructure, where the equity requirement would work an unreasonable hardship upon the applicant, where the loan is sought by a minority enterprise, where other conditions of the financial assistance are so firmly supported that the equity requirement is not necessary or where the need for job creation in the geographical area far exceeds the relative security offered by the 20% equity requirement.
+Good cause may include, but is not limited to, cases in which CDBG funds are used for the construction or rehabilitation of public infrastructure, when the equity requirement would work an unreasonable hardship upon the applicant, when the loan is sought by a minority enterprise, when other conditions of the financial assistance are so firmly supported that the equity requirement is not necessary, or when the need for job creation in the geographical area far exceeds the relative security offered by the 20% equity requirement.

 b) Application Review and Approval